AdoNunes/TradeAlerter/README.md

 This Package provides real-time trade notifications using brokerage APIs (currently supporting etrade).
 It instantly alerts you when a stock or option buy or sell order is executed, ensuring efficient trade alerting.
 You can either copy the text alert or send it if you have a webhook (soon send it as a discord user).
 Don't waste time typing trade alerts manually - start using TradeAlerter to effortlessly share your alerts on Discord without typos and delays!

-If you like this package, give it a star
+If you like this package, give it a star!

 ### Key Features:
 **Instant Trade Notifications**: Send real-time (for real) alerts for filled orders without delay.